Recycling in the United Kingdom: Simpler recycling

+In late 2024, the UK Government changed the recycling policy in England, to standardise what local authorities provided in terms of recycling.
+The policy specified that by default, councils must provide a maximum of four containers, one for waste that cannot be recycled, one for food waste, one for paper and card and one for other dry recycling (plastic, metal and glass), and stipulated that items that can be recycled are the same in all areas.
+In addition, all councils in England had to provide a weekly food waste collection service from April 2026 (with exceptions to this date made when necessary to adhere to existing waste disposal contracts) and that plastic film must be collected from Q2 in 2027.

+Civic amenity sites

+Many local authorities provide a civic amenity site, where items can be taken and are subsequently recycled, that cannot be recycled via household collections.
+These recycling and reuse centres will often accept items such as cooking oil, batteries, appliances and furniture.

 Criticisms

 There have been a number of controversies in recent years involving the recycling policies of various local councils:

 Multiple containers

-One of the major problems for recycling at home has been the provision of multiple containers to sort the waste.
+One of the major problems for recycling at home was the provision of multiple containers to sort the waste.
 This has been criticised for being too confusing for many residents, with one of the biggest offenders being the Newcastle-under-Lyme council which implemented a nine-bin system in 2010.
 Other councils have provided up to seven bins, although some private contractors provide only one, and separate the recyclable material themselves.
+This issue was addressed in subsequent changes made by the government at national level.

 Fortnightly collections

 When fortnightly collections were brought in during 2007, they caused a lot of controversy.
 Many people were against them because it meant that they had to keep hold of their waste for longer and it was feared that this could be unhygienic, with fears arising in the press about health problems being caused as a result.
-However research conducted by Cranfield University and Enviros in 2007, found that there is unlikely to be significantly greater health issues relating to fortnightly collections against weekly.
+Research conducted by Cranfield University and Enviros in 2007, found that there is unlikely to be significantly greater health issues relating to fortnightly collections against weekly, and that using common sense to do things such as shut lids would stop vermin and odours becoming a problem.